MilesCranmer/PySR/docs/options.md

 ## Batching
-One can turn on mini-batching, with the `batching` flag, and control the batch size with `batchSize`.
+One can turn on mini-batching, with the `batching` flag, and control the batch size with `batch_size`.
 This will make evolution faster for large datasets.
 Equations are still evaluated on the entire dataset at the end of each iteration to compare to the hall of fame, but only on a random subset during mutations and annealing.